intro2r/intro2r/unit2/labs.md

-## 3. Class survey data
+## 3. New Haven road race data

+Download the New Haven road race data from 2015.

  a.
-Try to read in the class survey data file.
+Clean and read in the data.

  b.
-Fix survey and read in again.
+How many males and females ran in the race?

  c.
-Find the average of this column.
+How many males under 19 years old ran in the race?

+ c.
+What was the fastest race time?

  d.
-Find the average of column on one factor and the other.

- e.
-A few more subsets.
+What was the mean race time for runners from New Haven?

  f.
-Plot a few things.
+Make a boxplot of pace as a function of gender (male vs female).

  - - -

 # How to submit your labs